ajv-validator/ajv/README.md

 ##### <a name="api-compileAsync"></a>.compileAsync(Object schema [, Boolean meta] [, Function callback]) -&gt; Promise

-Asynchronous version of the `compile` method that loads missing remote schemas using an asynchronous function in `options.loadSchema`.
+Asynchronous version of `compile` method that loads missing remote schemas using asynchronous function in `options.loadSchema`.
 This function returns a Promise that resolves to a validation function.
-An optional callback passed to `compileAsync` will be called with 2 parameters: error (or null) and a validating function.
-The returned promise will reject (and the callback, if passed, will be called with an error) when:
+An optional callback passed to `compileAsync` will be called with 2 parameters: error (or null) and validating function.
+The returned promise will reject (and the callback will be called with an error) when:

 - missing schema can't be loaded (`loadSchema` returns a Promise that rejects).
 - a schema containing a missing reference is loaded, but the reference cannot be resolved.
-- the loaded schema (or some referenced schema) is invalid.
+- schema (or some loaded/referenced schema) is invalid.

-The function compiles the schema and loads the first missing schema (or meta-schema) until all missing schemas are loaded.
+The function compiles schema and loads the first missing schema (or meta-schema) until all missing schemas are loaded.

 You can asynchronously compile meta-schema by passing `true` as the second parameter.